top of page

 Age discrimination in the workplace is one of the most common types of illegal employment discrimination.
 In the last 25 years, the number of workers age 55 and older in the American workforce has doubled, and unfounded assumptions about age and ability continue to drive age discrimination in the workplace in Maryland.

 At the Employment Law Center of Maryland, we take workplace age discrimination cases across Maryland, and litigate cases before the U.S. Equal Opportunity Commission (EEOC), the Maryland Commission on Civil Rights (MCCR), as well as local equal employment opportunity and human relations commissions.
-If you're looking for a Maryland age discrimination lawyer near you, get in touch with us today.
+If you need a Maryland age discrimination lawyter, get in touch with us today.

 The most important federal law prohibiting age discrimination in the workplace is the Age Discrimination in Employment Act of 1967 (the ADEA).
 The ADEA prohibits age discrimination in employment, and promotes the employment of older workers based on their ability—not their age.